rickstaa/stable-learning-control/docs/spinningup/rl_intro3.rst

 .. admonition:: You Should Know

     Even though we describe this as a loss function, it is **not** a loss function in the typical sense from supervised learning.
 There are two main differences from standard loss functions.

-    **1. The data distribution depends on the parameters.** A loss function is usually defined on a fixed data distribution which is independent of the parameters we aim to optimize.
+    **1. The data distribution depends on the parameters.** A loss function is usually defined on a fixed data distribution which is independent of the parameters we aim to optimise.
 Not so here, where the data must be sampled on the most recent policy.

     **2. It doesn't measure performance.** A loss function usually evaluates the performance metric that we care about.
 Here, we care about expected return, :math:`J(\pi_{\theta})`, but our "loss" function does not approximate this at all, even in expectation.
 This "loss" function is only useful to us because, when evaluated at the current parameters, with data generated by the current parameters, it has the negative gradient of performance.

     But after that first step of gradient descent, there is no more connection to performance.
 This means that minimizing this "loss" function, for a given batch of data, has *no* guarantee whatsoever of improving expected return.
 You can send this loss to :math:`-\infty` and policy performance could crater; in fact, it usually will.
 Sometimes a deep RL researcher might describe this outcome as the policy "overfitting" to a batch of data.
 This is descriptive, but should not be taken literally because it does not refer to generalization error.